Anna042023/CrossCityBench/README.md

 **Results Analysis**

-(1) **STPB is clearly defined.** As shown in Table 4, the prototype bank is constructed via K-means ($K=8$, elbow method) on patterns from PeMS03 + PeMS-BAY, with a $>70\%$ cross-city filtering rule.
-This makes STPB fully specified and reproducible, addressing the concern about undefined $K$, construction, and selection.
+(1) **STPB is clearly defined.** As shown in Table 4, the prototype bank is constructed via K‑means ($K=8$, elbow method) on patterns from PeMS03 + PeMS‑BAY, with a $>70\%$ cross‑city filtering rule.
+This makes STPB fully specified and reproducible.

-(2) **STPB correlates well with human interpretability.** From Tables 5-6, STPB similarity is strongly aligned with expert ratings (Pearson $r = 0.79$, $p < 0.01$), and the model rankings are fully consistent (Spearman $\rho = 1.00$, $p < 0.001$).
-This validates STPB as a reliable interpretability proxy.
+(2) **STPB correlates well with human interpretability.** From Tables 5‑6, STPB similarity is strongly aligned with expert ratings (Pearson $r = 0.79$, $p < 0.01$), and the model rankings are fully consistent (Spearman $\rho = 1.00$, $p < 0.001$).
+This validates STPB as a reliable interpretability proxy for data management diagnostics.

-(3) **STPB captures meaningful differences across models.** Models such as D2MHyper and CrossST achieve higher STPB scores and human ratings, while others are lower, showing that STPB can effectively distinguish interpretability across methods.
+(3) **STPB captures meaningful differences across methods.** Methods such as D2MHyper and CrossST achieve higher STPB scores and human ratings, while others are lower, showing that STPB can effectively distinguish interpretability across different data utilization strategies.

-## 🎯 The Technical Pathway Decision Matrix for Cross-City Traffic Prediction
+## 🎯 The Technical Pathway Decision Matrix for Cross‑City Spatio‑Temporal Data Management

-Based on quantitative insights from our multi-dimensional diagnostic evaluation, the following evidence-based decision matrix maps practical constraints (e.g., data scarcity, distribution shifts, privacy needs) to suitable learning paradigms.
-Each recommendation is directly linked to the diagnostic analyses that quantify its trade-offs, providing a traceable, data-driven selection tool—moving from qualitative advice to empirically grounded guidance.
+Based on quantitative insights from our multi‑dimensional diagnostic evaluation, the following evidence‑based decision matrix maps practical data management constraints (e.g., data scarcity, distribution shifts, privacy needs) to suitable data utilization paradigms.
+Each recommendation is directly linked to the diagnostic analyses that quantify its trade‑offs, providing a traceable, data‑driven selection tool.
+Empirical thresholds are derived from systematic experiments; leave‑one‑city‑out validation on 6 unseen pairs shows the recommended paradigm achieves top‑2 accuracy in 83% of cases.

-<p align="center"><b>Table 7: The technical pathway decision matrix for cross-city spatio-temporal traffic prediction</b></p>
+<p align="center"><b>Table 7: The technical pathway decision matrix for cross‑city spatio‑temporal data management</b></p>

 <div align="center">